starivera/GalSpecFitX/README.md

 ## Configuration File Parameters

 The software requires a configuration `.ini` file to run.
 The configuration file is divided into several sections, each of which contains specific parameters.
 Below is a breakdown of the required parameters for each section.
-The repository includes a template `config.ini` file with all parameters at their default values.
+The repository includes a template `config.ini` file with all parameters set to their default values.

 ### 1. Settings Section
 This section contains general settings related to the galaxy data processing.